 Dental implants are an excellent way to restore your smile.
 Versatile, permanent, and natural-looking, this classic restorative dentistry procedure can transform lives.

 But did you know that not every patient is immediately ready for dental implant treatment?
 Several oral health issues can prevent your implants from successfully healing, and you may need to have some supplemental procedures done to ensure you’re an ideal candidate.
 Here at Larson Dental, our trusted implant dentists help patients in Prescott Valley, Flagstaff, Sedona, Chino Valley, and the surrounding areas with several supplemental treatments that address their dental issues.

-The reason dental implants are capable of providing the results they do is because of a process called osseointegration.
-Osseointegration is a direct structural and functional connection between ordered, living bone and the surface of the load-carrying dental implant, and is critical for implant stability.
-In order for osseointegration to succeed, it is important that your jawbone is strong enough to support implants.
+The reason dental implants are capable of providing such excellent results is because of a process called osseointegration.
+Osseointegration is a direct structural and functional connection between the living bone and the surface of the dental implant.
+This process is critical for implant stability and imperative for the success of the entire procedure.

 One of the biggest side effects of tooth loss is bone resorption.
 When teeth are missing or the roots die, the bone loses this important stimulation and begins to shrink.
 Bone resorption also puts neighboring teeth at risk.
 If your jawbone has deteriorated to the point where it can no longer support dental implants, you may need a regeneration treatment before you can move forward with the implant procedure.